Trade marketing

-Trade marketing is a discipline of marketing that relates to increasing the demand at wholesaler, retailer, or distributor level rather than at the consumer level.
+Trade marketing is a discipline of marketing that relates to increasing the demand at the wholesaler, retailer, or distributor level rather than at the consumer level.
 However, there is a need to continue with Brand Management strategies to sustain the need at the consumer end.
 A shopper, who may or may not be the consumer themself, is the one who identifies and purchases a product from a retailer even though they might not purchase the goods at the end of the day.
-To ensure that a retailer promotes a company's product against competitors', that company must market its product to the retailers as well by offering steep discounts versus competitors.
+To ensure that a retailer promotes a company's product against competitors, that company must market its product to the retailers as well by offering steep discounts versus competitors.
 Trade marketing might also include offering various tangible/intangible benefits to retailers such as commissions made for sales.

 Trade marketing is the basic idea of marketing your products through the value chain and at the point of sale i.e. the store.
 Consider it the thought of creating a demand for your products across the channel and before it reaches the consumer.
-This traditionally exists in a brick and mortar environment and can be argued to be one of the oldest forms of marketing.
+This traditionally exists in a brick-and-mortar environment and can be argued to be one of the oldest forms of marketing.

 Targets of trade marketing

 Distributor/Dealer

-Distributor/givers are (is part of route to market) channel trade partners who act as a medium to ensure stock delivery/availability for the consumer across the geographies.
-The name of these entities is absolutely critical as they help in ensuring that the product is widely distributed and available for the end consumer.
+Distributors/givers are (part of the route to market) channel trade partners who act as a medium to ensure stock delivery/availability for the consumer across the geographies.
+The names of these entities are critical as they help in ensuring that the product is widely distributed and available for the end consumer.
 The key benefit of these entities is in ensuring that the distribution costs are lower for the manufacturer and simultaneously the products are available for the end consumer.
 The distributor and dealers operate on a base trade margin (factored in the cost of the product by the manufacturer).
 Along with the base margin the trade partners also get additional schemes/incentives which keep on varying from time to time and product to product.
-The dealer could be a Retailer (selling to end consumer directly), wholesaler (selling to other retailers primarily) or a modern retailer (i.e. self-service stores like the Walmart, Carrefour, Tesco, Auchan etc. which are into both the consumer retailing and wholesaling).
+The dealer could be a Retailer (selling to end consumers directly), wholesaler (selling to other retailers primarily) or a modern retailer (i.e. self-service stores like the Walmart, Carrefour, Tesco, Auchan etc. which are into both consumer retailing and wholesaling).

 Sales outlet

-Sales outlet means a retailer.
+A Sales outlet means a retailer.
 A retailer is also one of the customers in trade marketing targets.
-Plans of trade marketing is targeting customers and shoppers.
+Plans of trade marketing are targeting customers and shoppers.
 Therefore, trade marketing should provide sales outlets with customer & shopper-based value creation plans.
 Sales outlets (customers) are a place that manufacturer can meet shoppers and consumers.

 Methods of trade marketing

-Basic method of trade marketing is focusing on sales fundamentals, such as Distribution, Display, Promotion and Price.
-With data and knowledge of sales fundamentals, trade marketing develops market strategy aligned with brand strategy.
-In order to deliver sales volume and value, trade marketing support sales forces with well-designed fundamental enhancement plans.
+The basic method of trade marketing focuses on sales fundamentals, such as Distribution, Display, Promotion and Price.
+With data and knowledge of sales fundamentals, trade marketing develops a market strategy aligned with brand strategy.
+In order to deliver sales volume and value, trade marketing supports sales forces with well-designed fundamental enhancement plans.